 Tracks by David Galef and Tedd Arnold is a hilarious book about a man named Arnold who is in charge of directing the crew who lays down the train tracks.
 Arnold’s glasses break, and his vision becomes a bit skewed.
 What will the mayor think of this wacky track?
 You’ve got to read it and find out!

 Terrific Trains by Tony Mitton is another great book.
-My parents bought my son this whole set and at first I was sceptical of it just because it is a set and I guess I judged a book my it’s cover because I love all the books in the set.
+My parents bought my son this whole set and at first, I was skeptical of it just because it is a set and I guess I judged a book by its cover because I love all the books in the set.
 They are informative, fun, have great rhyming text and my son will sit for them and often requests them at bedtime too!

 I love how everyone is dressed in these pictures XD Jammies and… I’m going to hazard a guess the orange shirt is a hand-me-down from big brother? 😉 She sure is rocking it with the bow, lol.
 And the jammies really are adorable, too 🙂

 You are correct- I don’t think my son got out of jammies for 4 or 5 days during Christmas break.
 It’s all he wants to wear now that his batman shirt obsession is over.
 She has started grabbing her brother’s clothes and asking to wear them, she adores her brother.

 I think I have sensory issues because cotton balls always have and still do make me cringe when I touch them.
 I know, I’m weird.
 Cute idea, though!
 I think my son would love this.

 What a great idea!
 I am going to bust out a bag of cotton balls for the train table this week 🙂